 Instead of throwing fuel into a freely oxygenated fire where it is chewed up very quickly and much of the heat lost up the chimney, you get to control how much oxygen your fire gets with various air vents on your stove.
-This means that you can regulate your heat much easier than an open fire.
+This means that you can optimize your burn to maximize heat output and reduce fuel consumption in comparison to an open fire.

 In addition, burning the fuel in a robust stove means that your fuel can achieve a much higher temperature than it would if burned in an open fire.
 This is another bonus as you require less fuel to achieve the same output.

 These stoves can easily be ‘retro-fitted’ into any home.
 You do not need to build a big chimney stack and fire surround.